dpak11/tokeniser/README.md

 # Tokie

-`Tokie` lets you securely share data in form of a `token` between server(NodeJS) and client, and between different parties in a compact, secure manner.
-To ensure integrity, a unique `signature`(digest) is generated using a `secretKey` and the data.
-Tokie uses `SHA256`
+`Tokie` lets you securely share data in form of a `token` between server(NodeJS) and client, and between different parties in a compact manner.
+To ensure integrity, a unique `signature`(digest) is generated using `SHA256`